Rudra-Sankha-Sinhamahapatra/Go-Crud/README.md

 - `GET /`: Health check endpoint.
 - `POST /create-user`: Create a new user and generate a JWT token.
+- `POST /login`: Authenticate a user and generate a JWT token.
 - `GET /getById/:id`: Get a user by ID.
 - `GET /all-users`: Get all users.
 - `PUT /update-user/:id`: Update a user by ID.
 - `DELETE /soft/delete-user/:id`: Soft delete a user by ID.
 - `DELETE /hard/delete-user/:id`: Hard delete a user by ID.
+- `GET /swagger/*any`: Access the Swagger documentation UI.

+## Security Features

+### Password Hashing
+All user passwords are securely hashed using bcrypt before being stored in the database.
+This ensures that even if the database is compromised, actual passwords remain secure.

+### User Authentication
+The application uses JWT (JSON Web Tokens) for authentication.
+When a user registers or logs in, a JWT token is generated and returned, which should be included in subsequent requests for authentication.

+### Email Uniqueness
+The system enforces email uniqueness, preventing duplicate user registrations with the same email address.

 ## JWT Token Generation